Burdei: Early middle ages

-The term used by western historians, for burdei-type housing on the Lower Danube and in the Carpathians during the 6th–7th centuries AD, is Grubenhaus.
+The term used by western historians, for burdei-type housing on the Lower Danube and in the Carpathians during the 6th–7th centuries CE is Grubenhaus.
 Poluzemlianki is used by Russian researchers.
 The Russian term refers to a structure partially dug into the ground, often less than 1 m deep.

 The Grubenhaus was erected over a rectangular pit, ranging in size from four square meters to twenty-five square meters of floor area.
 During the 6th and 7th centuries the sunken buildings east and south of the Carpathians, were under 15 square meters in floor surface.

 The experiments of the Archeological Open-Air Museum in Březno near Louny have reconstructed the living and temperature conditions in the dug houses.

 The building experiment consisted of two houses, which were exact replicas of two sunken buildings excavated on the site, one of the late sixth or early seventh century, the other of the ninth.
 The sixth- to seventh-century feature was relatively large (4.20 x 4.60 m) and deep (80 cm under the original ground).
 The excavation of the rectangular pit represented some fifteen cubic meters of earth.
 The excavation, as well as other, more complex, operations, such as binding horizontal sticks on the truss or felling and transport of trees, required a minimum of two persons.
 The building of the house took 860 hours, which included the felling of trees for rafters and the overall preparation of the wood.
 Building the actual house required 2.2 cubic meters of wood (ash, oak, and beech).
 In itself, the superstructure swallowed two cubic meters of wood.
 Three to four cubic meters of clay were necessary for daubing the walls and reeds harvested from some 1,000 square meters, for the covering of the superstructure.
 Assuming sixty to seventy working hours per week and a lot more experience and skills for the early medieval builders, the house may have been built in three to four weeks.59 -Florin Curta.Pleinerová 1986:113–14 and 139.
 Various prohibitions (e.g., selection of the building site, propitious time for starting the building, etc.), as well as a number of ritual practices pertaining to the symbolism attached to the house, some of which are known from the ethnographic evidence, may have considerably delayed the building process.

 Eastern Europe

 In countries like Romania or Ukraine, the burdei was built to constitute a permanent housing place and could accommodate a whole family.
 Thus, a burdei could have multiple rooms, typically a fire-room where the stove was installed, a cellar, and a living room.

+It is said that when King Charles I came to Romania he saw smoke coming out of the snow on the ground and he asked what it is.
+He was told "It is the Romanian people, your majesty, they live underground."